End of the Spear

 The inciting incident occurs at 14 minutes when The five missionaries, including Nate Saint, are speared to death by Waodani warriors on the beach.
 Young Steve loses his father in a shocking act of violence that shatters his world..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This indicates the protagonist's commitment to Steve makes the active choice to accept the Waodani invitation and return to Ecuador with his family, entering the world where his father was killed and beginning a journey toward understanding and reconciliation., moving from reaction to action.
+This shows the protagonist's commitment to Steve makes the active choice to accept the Waodani invitation and return to Ecuador with his family, entering the world where his father was killed and beginning a journey toward understanding and reconciliation., moving from reaction to action.

 At 54 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat Steve learns the full story of the killings from Mincayani's perspective and understands that the Waodani were trapped in a cycle of revenge killings.
 This revelation shifts his understanding from simple victim/perpetrator to mutual humanity., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 81 minutes (75% through) represents the emotional nadir.
 Here, Mincayani falls gravely ill, facing death.
-Steve confronts the possibility of losing the man who killed his father but who has become like family, forcing him to examine the depth of his forgiveness., reveals the protagonist at their lowest point.
+Steve confronts the possibility of losing the man who killed his father but who has become like family, forcing him to examine the depth of his forgiveness., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 86 minutes initiates the final act resolution at 80% of the runtime.
 Steve fully embraces his role among the Waodani, synthesizing his father's legacy of sacrificial love with his own relationship with Mincayani.
 He understands that forgiveness has transformed both peoples., demonstrating the transformation achieved throughout the journey.